vinceskahan/v5wiki/logging.md

 These instructions assume that WeeWX was installed from DEB or RPM package.
 In the commands below, you might have to replace `/etc/weewx` with a path appropriate for your installation.
 For example, if WeeWX was installed using `setup.py`, replace `/etc/weewx` with `/home/weewx/util`.
 If WeeWX was installed using `pip`, replace `/etc/weewx` with `~/weewx-data`.

-### create a log directory with suitable permissions
+### 1. Create a log directory with suitable permissions

 For a DEB/RPM install, put the logs in `/var/log/weewx`
 ```